niemopen/niem-naming-design-rules/ndr6.md

 ## 6.1 Rules

-This document includes a variety of content.
-Some content of this document is normative, while other content is informative.
+Some content of this document is [normative](#definitions), while other content is [informative](#definitions).
 In general, the informative material appears as supporting text, description, and rationales for the normative material.
-The terms [normative](#definitions) and [informative](#definitions) are defined in [[ConfReq]](#references).

 Rules are normative.
 In this document, rules appear as follows:
 > <b>Rule</b> <i>section <b>-</b> number</i> <b>(</b><i>applicability</i><b>) (</b><i>classification</i><b>)</b>